 - In optical fiber communication, a multiplexer does the same job to combine multiple fiber cables onto one fiber cable using a technique called Dense wavelength division multiplexing.

-- In satellite communication multiplexers are transfer data from the satellite’s computer system to the ground segment using GSM communication.
+- In satellite communication, multiplexers transfer data from the satellite’s computer system to the ground segment using GSM communication.

 - It also works as a parallel to serial data converter.